anysniper/Frontend/README.md

 Full Tutorial [here](http://help.anysnipers.com/en/articles/5989339-anysniper-dapp-tutorial)

+Public Access https://app.anysnipers.com (You will need to hold previous $SNIPE token)

 # AnySniper DApp

 This repository contains all the code for running AnySniper DApp which had 500 active users.
 All the logic codes are in this repository, you can add a custom DEX on src/config.js.